Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Analysis

 To this end, we followed part of the methodology presented in our earlier work \citepalias{bla21e}.
 In brief, we segmented the distribution of pre-existing disc stars around the solar circle \citepalias[\mbox{$R_\odot \approx 8.2$};][]{gra19a} with twelve identical, spherical volumes with a diameter of roughly 4 kpc each (see Fig.~\ref{fig:vols}).
 The volumes are numbered 1 to 12 in an anticlockwise direction.
 In each volume, we calculated the distribution of stars in vertical phase space \mbox{$z - \vz$}, weighted either by azimuthal velocity $\vp$, or by radial velocity, $\vR$.
 We repeated this procedure at different times from start ($t = 0$~Gyr) to finish ($t \approx 2$~Gyr) of the simulation, adopting a time step \mbox{$\delta t \approx 10$~Myr}.

 Note that the volumes are fixed into a rotating frame of reference that approximately follows the Galactic rotation (counter-clockwise) at the solar radius; volume 1 is roughly aligned in azimuth with Sgr's disc crossing location, \mbox{$(x,y) \approx (-18,0)$~kpc}, at the impact epoch ($t \approx 100$~Myr).
-The intent behind this approach is to sample at all times roughly the same disc region (although not necessarily the same stars, since these will move in and out of the volume).
-As discussed in \citetalias{bla21e}, and found by several independent studies \citep[e.g.,][]{lap19a,gar22c}, the precise method used to sample the disc (i.e., co-moving frame vs. fixed frame) does not significantly affect the results.
+The intent behind this approach is to sample at all times roughly the same disc region (although not necessarily the same stars, since these will move in and out of the volume as a result of their different orbits).
+As discussed in \citetalias{bla21e}, and found by several independent studies \citep[e.g.,][]{lap19a,gar22c}, the precise method used to sample the disc (i.e. co-moving frame vs. fixed frame) does not significantly affect the results.

 Note that, prior to calculating the phase space distribution at each time step, the synthetic Galaxy is centred on the centre of mass of the stellar disc using the `shrinking sphere' approach \citep{pow03o}.
 The angular momentum of the disc is subsequently aligned with the $z$-axis of the simulation box.
 These are both important steps required to properly quantify dynamical quantities.